Katherine-Holland/running/README.md

 # Future features
--Social sign in
+- Social sign in
--Booking feature to allow users to book holidays.
+- Booking feature to allow users to book holidays, with a seperate "about" page.
+- A more comprehensive weather outlook.